Gabriel Aubry (racing driver)

-Gabriel "Gabi" Aubry (born 3 April 1998) is a French racing driver currently racing in the World Endurance Championship for Vector Sport.
+Gabriel Aubry (born 3 April 1998) is a French racing driver who last competed in the World Endurance Championship for Vector Sport.
+He is a stalwart of the LMP2 category, having taken a runner-up spot for Jackie Chan DC Racing in the 2018–19 WEC season before competing in the IMSA SportsCar Championship and the European Le Mans Series.

-Career
+Early career

 Karting

 Born in Saint Germain-en-Laye, Aubry began karting in 2008 at the age of eleven, partaking in events across Europe.
 One of his karting achievements was the third place in the KFJ class of the Andrea Margutti Trophy, when he finished ahead of such drivers as Jehan Daruvala and Lando Norris.

 Formula 4

 In 2015, Aubry graduated to single-seaters.
 He competed in the French F4 Championship, where he won Hungaroring race and had another nine podium finishes.
 As a result, he finished in the top-three in the overall standings and as runner-up in the International F4 Championship standings.

 Formula Renault 2.0

 In 2016, Aubry switched to Formula Renault 2.0 with Tech 1 Racing, joining his French F4 rival Sacha Fenestraz.
 He had six point-scoring finishes and finished eleventh in the drivers' standings.
 He also had a partial 2016 Formula Renault 2.0 Northern European Cup campaign with the same team.

 Aubry continued with Tech 1 in 2017.
 He won three races—two of them on Hungaroring and one at Spa—and had finished another five races on the podium position.
 He ended the season fifth.
 He again competed in the Formula Renault 2.0 Northern European Cup, ending the season fifth as well.